-PHOTO BY STEVE WILLIAMS

 "Snowflake Volunteer" was the creation of (from left) Zachariah Hunley, Jordan Taylor, Taylor Emert (in chair), Sabrina Welch and Jason Welch in the Inskip community following last Wednesday night's snowfall.

 Sign him up... but hurry

 By Steve Williams

 It was the right snowman.

-Make that a big snow-
+Make that a big snowman.

 A Big Orange snowman.

-Jason Welch found out last Wednesday night's 41/2 inches of snowfall packed tight and heavy as he began making a snowman the day after in his yard at 5120 Schubert Road in the Inskip community. pounds with my legs when kind of snow for making a I'm working out," said where the lower section of his snowman was "pretty heavy" and he needed some help. eager to help.
+Jason Welch found out last Wednesday night's 41/2 inches of snowfall packed tight and heavy as he began making a snowman the day after in his yard at 5120 Schubert Road in the Inskip community. pounds with my legs when kind of snow for making a I'm working out," said Welch, who got to a point named "Snowflake Volunwhere the lower section of his snowman was "pretty heavy" and he needed some help. eager to help.